 - 19 tips and tricks for your new Samsung Galaxy Watch 3

-Several new Samsung watch users reported that their watch provides a loud audio summary every 15 minutes while walking or running.
-Many users find this an inconvenience, particularly if they listen to music or podcast while working out.
+Several Samsung watch users reported that their watch provides a loud audio summary every 15 minutes while walking or running.
+Many users find this inconvenient, mainly if they listen to music or podcasts while working out.

 Customize Audio messaging and voice summary settings on the Galaxy watch

 Turning off the audio messaging on Samsung Galaxy Watch while exercising is a little different depending on whether you use a newer Galaxy Watch (like the Galaxy Watch 5 or 4) that supports Google’s Wear OS 3 or an older model (like the Galaxy 3 or Active 2) that supports Samsung’s operating system, Tizen.

 How to change audio guide settings on a newer Samsung Galaxy Watch that uses Google’s Wear OS 3 operating system

 - Open the Samsung Health app and the Exercise category.